News

 Experts have indicated that this incident has exposed gaps in Singapore's light-touch controls.

-Professors quoted in the article argued that Singapore should adopt a verified-trust model built on AI-based monitoring, digital chain-of-custody tracking, and risk-based inspections.
+Professors argued that Singapore should adopt a verified-trust model built on AI-based monitoring, digital chain-of-custody tracking, and risk-based inspections.

 They emphasized that the current system is insufficient to prevent similar incidents in the future.